|Spiral galaxy in Coma Cluster [Courtesy NASA]|

 Religious beliefs and practices work with the grain of human nature.
 No account of human nature or aspirations can ignore this point -- not even the New Atheism, who so clearly fails to address the obvious fact that most people experience religion as liberating and supportive.

-What's more, 39% of Americans (including 37% of self-described atheists and 48% of agnostics -- more than the population at large) say that they experience a "deep sense of wonder about the universe" on at least a weekly basis [Pew2008].
-Shouldn't we describe such persons as "religious," in a broader sense of the term?
+What's more, a 2014 study found that 59% of Americans (including 31% of atheists, 37% of agnostics and 42% of nones) report feeling a "deep sense of spiritual peace and well-being" at least once a week.
+Similarly, 46% of Americans (including 54% of atheists, 55% of agnostics and 43% of nones) say that they experience a "deep sense of wonder about the universe" on at least a weekly basis.
+In each case these statistics are significantly greater than when these same questions were previously asked in 2007 [Masci2016].
+Shouldn't we describe such persons as "religious," in the broad sense of the term?

 However, for every one of these grand tragedies there are ten thousand acts of personal kindness and social good that go largely unreported in the history books or on the evening news.
 Religion, like all social institutions of such historical depth and cultural impact, cannot be reduced to an unambiguous good or evil.

 It is also interesting to note the prediction, by the Durants, in their volume Lessons of History (published in 1968), that if communism in the former Soviet Union would some day fall, then it is likely that there would be a resurgence of religion, long repressed, in that region [Durant1968, pg.
 51].
-Indeed, this appears to be happening.
-In fact, a 2008 law in Russia allows theological academies to offer degrees recognized by the state.
+Indeed, this appears to be happening, although there have been some setbacks.
+For example, a 2008 law in Russia allows theological academies to offer degrees recognized by the state.
 A editorial comment in the western press noted that healthy traditions such as this are "badly needed" as bulwarks against totalitarianism [Economist2013b].

 The same is true for much of the treasure trove of western literature.
 The works of Shakespeare are filled with religion, particularly well-known plays such as Macbeth, Hamlet, Othello and King Lear.
 King and Lady Macbeth are ravaged with guilt over their murder of Duncan, and indeed this guilt leads Lady Macbeth in particular to hallucinatory mania by the end of the work.
 Hamlet wrestles with whether he should avenge his father and kill Claudius, or leave vengeance to God as his religious beliefs would require him to do.
 There are overtones of the doctrine of predestination in the the play.
 In Othello, Iago plays the role of the archetypal villain, the personification of evil, as he manipulates other characters at will.
 King Lear can be seen as a study of the interplay of the natural and the unnatural, as well as good and evil.